Joseph Lamptey

 Joseph Lamptey (born 10 September 1974) is a former Ghanaian association football referee.
-He was banned for life for match fixing.
+He previously served as a FIFA referee until he was banned for life in 2017 for match fixing.

+History

 Lamptey was born in Accra.
-He refereed at the 2015 Africa Cup of Nations and the 2016 Olympics.
+He refereed at the 2015 Africa Cup of Nations in Equatorial Guinea and the 2016 Olympics in Brazil.

+Match fixing scandal

+In October 2010, during the second leg of the 2010 CAF Champions League semi-final between Tunisian club Espérance Sportive de Tunis and Egyptian club Al Ahly SC, Espérance striker Michael Eneramo scored a controversial goal using his hand.
+After Lamptey allowed the goal to stand, Espérance won the match 1–0 and advanced to the final on the away-goals rule.
+Following the match, Al Ahly filed a complaint with the Confederation of African Football (CAF).
+CAF subsequently banned Lamptey from officiating matches for six months.

-FIFA banned Lamptey for life in March 2017 following allegations he manipulated the result of a match between South Africa and Senegal in a 2018 FIFA World Cup qualifying match on 12 November 2016.
-During the match, Lamptey wrongly awarded a penalty against Senegal's Kalidou Koulibaly, leading to a complaint by the Senegal Football Association.
-Following the upholding of Lamptey's ban by the Court of Arbitration for Sport, FIFA announced the match would be replayed.
+In March 2017, the FIFA Disciplinary Committee banned Lamptey for life following allegations he manipulated the result of a match between South Africa and Senegal in a 2018 FIFA World Cup qualifying match on 12 November 2016.
+During the match, Lamptey wrongly awarded a penalty against Senegal's Kalidou Koulibaly, leading to a complaint by the Senegalese Football Federation (FSF).
+Following the upholding of Lamptey's ban by the Court of Arbitration for Sport in September 2017, FIFA announced the match would be replayed in the November window.